 CO2 is then released, as a result of which the amount of CO2 in the air has risen slowly but surely: from 295 ppm (parts per million) in 1900 to 315 ppm in 1960 to 410 ppm in 2019, the highest concentration in 800,000 years.
 It is only 0.03% of the atmosphere, but due to the greenhouse effect, it has major consequences for the climate.

-Carbon is thus in the air, in our body, in gasoline and in soft drinks.
+Carbon is in the air, in our body, in gasoline, in soft drinks and in numerous other products we use daily.
 This element is essential to life.
-A ‘low-carbon’ economy is therefore a misunderstanding.
-Carbon is crucial for our society and quality of life – there is just too much of it at the wrong place: as CO2 emissions in the atmosphere.
+So a ‘low-carbon’ economy can be misunderstood.
+Carbon is crucial for our society and quality of life – there is just too much of it in the wrong place: like CO2 emissions in the atmosphere.

-That is not impossible.
-Plants show us how to do it.
-They have been doing photosynthesis for over 400 million years.
-With that process, they synthesise sugars from water and CO2 using the sun’s energy.
-These sugars are needed for their growth and flowering.
+It is not impossible.
+We can learn from plants.
+Plants have been performing photosynthesis for over 400 million years.
+Through that process, they synthesize sugars from water and CO2 using the sun’s energy.
+These sugars are needed for growth and flowering.
 The residual product of photosynthesis is oxygen.
 All other life depends on it.

 For that, we all will need to innovate : looking for ground-breaking technologies that render greenhouse gases such as CO2 harmless by capturing and storing them (CCS: Carbon Capture & Storage) or reusing them as raw materials in new materials or synthetic fuels (CCU, Carbon Capture & Utilisation).

-No matter how circular we manage the economy, energy supply will have to be its cornerstone.
-Physical laws are simply impossible to circumvent, so energy will always be needed: with every production process, every transport, every consumption.
+No matter how circular we manage the economy, energy supply will have to be the cornerstone.
+Physical laws are simply impossible to circumvent, so energy will always be needed: for production processes, transport, consumption.
 Innovations in carbon-smart technologies will also require much more energy.
-And that energy should therefore be generated and used in a way that is climate neutral, without net greenhouse gas emissions.
+And that energy should be generated and used in a way that is climate neutral, without net greenhouse gas emissions.

 This concerns both climate-neutral energy carriers – such as sustainably generated electricity, but also hydrogen – and climate-neutral energy sources, such as wind, sun or nuclear power.
 The latest already produce electricity as an energy carrier.
 A further electrification of production processes will contribute to the sustainable future of industry, along with the further and continued improvement of production processes, so that they continue to be more and more energy-efficient.